Notes on Building Metaphoric Canoes (A Letter to the Student Body)

 Dear Stone Students,

-For the past two days I’ve spoken (poorly) at morning meeting about, well, canoe-building.
+Recently, I’ve spoken (poorly) at morning meeting about, well, canoe-building.

 Like many of my ideas, this idea I have about canoes is only half-formed -- that it would be really thrilling if a group of students took it upon themselves to use our resources as a kind of platform to, well, build a canoe.
 I’ve never built a canoe, I don’t know a whole lot about canoe-building, and per the internet canoe-building is pretty difficult and time-consuming -- it’s the kind of project that demands some level of understanding of fluid dynamics but also of hand tools, it’s the kind of project that can be planned on some really amazing 3d software but still involves the guts of an ash tree, it’s the kind of project that connects “21st Century Design Thinking” to monasticism, it’s the kind of thing that just tugs at my heart.